ballerina-platform/blog/docs/posts/overview-of-ballerina-0.980.md

 ## Table Expression

-A table is intended to be similar to the table of relational database table.
+A table is intended to be similar to a relational database table.
 A table value contains an immutable set of column names and a set of data rows.
 Syntax for defining a table and adding data rows is as below.

 ```ballerina(){show=true}
 table<Person> t1 = table {